There are at least 13 different kinds of love song. How many have you written?

 Searching & Singlehood

 These are songs written about looking for love.
 A song in this theme could be a triumphant announcement that a character’s single and available — or the tone could be frustrated.
 Songs in this category might also be about what the song’s narrator wants from a significant other.
 For example, Alanis Morissette wrote: “21 Things I Want in a Lover”.
+Percy Mayfield wrote “Please Send Me Someone to Love” and then Sade sang the best version.

 Loneliness & Longing

-Songs about loneliness, heartache, and unrequited love.
-Also known as torch songs.
+Songs about loneliness, heartache, and unrequited love are also known as torch songs.
 This includes songs that are about missing a specific person — maybe the missing one ended the relationship.
 Or maybe they were taken away by a fatal accident, old age, a new job in a new city… and so on.
 In some lyrics the person is just away for a while, so the mood’s playful and light.
 Other lyrics can be quite somber, as the person is gone forever.
 Still other lyrics in this category aren’t about a specific person at all — instead, they’re just about a general desire to be loved or feel wanted.
 Great songs about longing include “Ain’t Nothing Like the Real Thing”, Wilco’s “Hate it Here”, and Percy Mayfield’s “Please Send Me Someone to Love”.

 Crushes, Infatuation, & New Loves